Table of Contents

 - The Coptic Museum – Founded in 1908, this fantastic museum houses Coptic art from the earliest days of Christianity in Egypt right through to early Islam.
 The building itself is exceptionally beautiful with elaborate woodcarving in all the galleries.
-The exhibits include sculptures that show obvious continuity from the Ptolemaic period, rich textiles, whole walls of monastery frescoes, along with the oldest book of psalms in the world, the Psalms of David, with two original wooden covers.
-Visiting Hours – 8am-4pm Entrance Fees – adult/student 100/50 Egyptian Pounds, camera 50 Egyptian Pounds Allow a few hours to enjoy this museum to the fullest.
+The exhibits include sculptures that show obvious continuity from the Ptolemaic period, rich textiles, and whole walls of monastery frescoes, along with the oldest book of psalms in the world, the Psalms of David, with two original wooden covers.
+Visiting Hours – 8 am – 4 pm Entrance Fees – adult/student 100/50 Egyptian Pounds, camera 50 Egyptian Pounds Allow a few hours to enjoy this museum to the fullest.

 Things to remember when visiting Coptic Cairo

-- Visitors must have shoulders and knees covered to enter churches or mosques.
+- Visitors must have their shoulders and knees covered to enter churches or mosques.

 - Churches celebrate Mass on Sunday, and some on Friday as well.

-- There are a few basic cafes, with not so clean toilets, are scattered among the churches.
+- There are a few basic cafes, with not-so-clean toilets, scattered among the churches.
 There are also toilets at the Coptic Museum and the Hanging Church.
 Bring your own toilet paper.

 - Bring small change if you wish to make donations at the churches.

-- Wear comfortable walking shoes and bring sun hats.
+- Wear comfortable walking shoes and bring sun hat.

 P.S – This blog post is part of the weekly series called the Cairo Chronicles.
 Every week, Maverickbird will try to focus on a new theme, emotion, and beauty of expat life in the exciting, maddening city of Cairo.